Worcester Divorce Mediator Addresses Common Questions

-Polly A. Tatum is one of the most experienced divorce mediators in Worcester County, having conducted more than 2,000 divorce mediations since 1997.
+Law Office of Polly Tatum is one of the most experienced divorce mediators in Worcester County, having conducted more than 2,000 divorce mediations since 1997.

 She is an attorney experienced in family law and human services working with adults and children.
 Divorce mediation is a valuable way for her to combine both of her professional backgrounds into one practice.
 She also mentors and supports several local divorce mediators.

-5. What percentage of Polly A. Tatum’s professional practice is devoted to divorce mediation?
+5. What percentage of Law Office of Polly Tatumm’s professional practice is devoted to divorce mediation?

-Answer: Currently more than 90 percent of Polly A. Tatum’s practice is devoted to divorce or post-divorce mediation.
+Answer: Currently more than 90 percent of Law Office of Polly Tatum’s practice is devoted to divorce or post-divorce mediation.
 She works with approximately 10-20 couples per week.
 She is one of the most experienced divorce and family law mediators in Worcester County.
-Polly A. Tatum strives to bring the highest quality divorce and family law mediation services to her clients.
+Law Office of Polly Tatum strives to bring the highest quality divorce and family law mediation services to her clients.
 She has conducted more than 2,000 divorces and family law mediations since 1997 and is one of the most experienced divorce mediators in Worcester County.

 6. My spouse made all the financial decisions in our marriage.
 I don’t have any information.
 Should we hire two lawyers to sort through our finances?

 Answer: That is very common to occur in a marriage.
-Part of Polly A. Tatum’s role as your mediator is to provide both of you with homework to disclose all of your assets, income, liabilities, debts and expenses.
+Part of Law Office of Polly Tatum’s role as your mediator is to provide both of you with homework to disclose all of your assets, income, liabilities, debts and expenses.
 This saves couples significant legal fees when doing the legwork themselves, with the guidance of an experienced mediator.